Alessandro01-dev/full_stack_open/part_10/README.md

 ### 📚 Learning Objectives:

+- **Getting started (Chapter 1)**: Setting up the development environment and tools for React Native development with Expo.
-- **Introduction to React Native (Part 10a)**: Setting up an Expo project, understanding core components (`View`, `Text`, `FlatList`, `Pressable`), and structuring styles with `StyleSheet`.
+- **Introduction to React Native (Chapter 2)**: Understanding core components (`View`, `Text`, `FlatList`, `Pressable`), structuring styles with `StyleSheet`, and configuring ESLint for the project.
-- **React Native basics (Part 10b)**: Implementing navigation with `react-router-native`, environment variables, and theming.
+- **React Native basics (Chapter 3)**: Implementing navigation with `react-router-native`, environment variables, and consistent theming across the application.
-- **Communicating with server (Part 10c)**: Integrating Apollo Client to fetch data from a GraphQL API, implementing authentication with JWT and `AsyncStorage`, and managing forms with Formik and Yup.
+- **Communicating with server (Chapter 4)**: Integrating Apollo Client to fetch data from a GraphQL API, implementing authentication with JWT and `AsyncStorage`, and managing forms with Formik and Yup.
-- **Testing and extending our application (Part 10d)**: Writing component tests with Jest and React Native Testing Library, implementing sorting, filtering, and cursor-based pagination (infinite scrolling), and publishing the application via EAS Update.
+- **Testing and extending our application (Chapter 5)**: Writing component tests with Jest and React Native Testing Library, implementing sorting, filtering, and cursor-based pagination (infinite scrolling), and publishing the application via EAS Update.

 ### 🛠️ Projects & Exercises: